- What is gastric cancer?

 Cancer that starts anywhere in the stomach is called gastric (stomach) cancer.

 The stomach is located in the upper abdomen and lies just below the lungs.
 It is a muscular bag and has three main parts:

 (i) Cardia: Upper portion which connects the stomach with esophagus or food pipe.

-(ii) the fundus/ corpus, the middle or main body of the stomach and
+(ii) Fundus/ Corpus: Middle part or body of the stomach, and

-Food that is swallowed is pushed down the muscular esophagus into the stomach.
+Food that is swallowed is pushed through the esophagus into the stomach.
 The stomach mixes and breaks down the food by releasing gastric juices and digests the food so that our body can absorb it.
-Then the food moves into small intestine for further digestion.
+Then the food moves into the small intestine for further digestion.
 Gastric juices are secreted by the glands in the wall of the stomach.
 They are acidic in nature.

 Stomach continues to produce juices and proteins (enzymes), even when it is empty.
 To protect the stomach wall from the acid and the pepsin it also produces thick mucus.